beetrootpaul/lowrezjam2022/README.md

 ---

-It's a [PICO-8](https://www.lexaloffle.com/pico-8.php) games, therefore this game had to sacrifice some clean code practices in meeting console's constraints.
+It's a [PICO-8](https://www.lexaloffle.com/pico-8.php) game, therefore I had to sacrifice some clean code practices in meeting console's constraints.
 Currently stats looks like:

 - the codebase uses 8136 tokens out of 8192 available (29 left, 99% used),